mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 Passing AZ-900 was just the beginning.
 It showed me how cloud technology, when used wisely, can be beneficial to all healthcare organizations.
-I am committed to continue this journey: growing deeper in cloud knowledge, building stronger fundations in computer science, and applying machine learning skills in daily work.
+I am committed to continue this journey: growing deeper in cloud knowledge, building stronger foundations in computer science, and applying machine learning skills in daily work.

 ## 📝 Final Reflection